-Unless you memorize completely, (in actor speak: off book) you cannot be fully in character.
+Unless you are fully memorized (in actor speak: off book) you cannot be fully in character.
 If you are not fully in character, you are doing yourself, your audience, the writers and the directors, and your fellow actors a disservice.
 Harsh, but true.
-Also, without memorizing properly, there’s a good chance you’ll end up accidentally creating some bad actor habits.

 Now, some are blessed with photographic memories or information retention that makes the rest of us want to box their ears—or trip them as they walk on stage.
 But this message is for those golden children, too—because they tend to get lazy.

 First, you must be so well memorized that you know your script as well as you know the ABCs.
 Why?
 If you, the actor, needs to stop—even for a second—and think about the next line, you have stepped out of character.
 And audiences are far more perceptive—and sometimes far less forgiving—than you might think.
 There is also the writer to consider.
 The character and the script are most important.
 Every word has been written—and analyzed, criticized and rewritten—for a reason.
 Each and every word is important.
 Your talent, no matter how impressive, cannot compensate for paraphrasing.
 And then there is the director.
 He or she can only direct you so much and so far with a lapsing memory.
 Finally, consider your scene partner.
 Don’t throw them off kilter.
 Don’t force them to play the improvisation game with you.